jthomas252/DogpitJamXII-HotdogInspectionDay/dogpit_jam_xii_todo.md

 	- Figure out a sound to play

 - Make the start screen look nice

-- Citations
-	- Just track in BaseScene as an additional score

 - Dynamite
 	- If it explodes causes a game over